fabric8io/fabric8/docs/getStarted/apps.md

 #### Using the imported templates

-When you install fabric8 via the [gofabric8 command line tool](#using-gofabric8) it will have installed openshift templates for all the microservices and packages in fabric8.
+When you install fabric8 via the [gofabric8 command line tool](#using-gofabric8) it will have installed openshift templates for all the Microservices and packages in fabric8.
 You can view them via

 ```
 oc get template